luismcontreras/draft-stephan-green-ucs-and-reqs/draft-stephan-green-ucs-and-reqs.md

 # Requirements extracted from proponents drafts

-This section extracts and groups requirements from the revisit of  operator's requirements made in the last charter refinement work [charter-refinement] and from the drafts which provided material [GREEN-BOF], [sustainability-insights], [legacy-path] and [rfc6988bis-green] to the green BoF.
-The aim is to determine initial sets of requirements actionable at different levels of the framework presented in [charter-refinement].
+This section extracts and groups requirements from the documents of the proponents of the GREEN WG creation [GREEN-BOF], [sustainability-insights], [legacy-path] and [rfc6988bis-green].
+The aim is to determine initial sets of requirements actionable at different levels of the framework presented below {{framework}}.

-The tables below respect the format and the semantic of operators requirements table of [charter-refinement].

 ## Operator'requirements from [charter-refinement] document